 All contracts require diligent oversight, but those with ambiguous clauses need additional monitoring.
-Companies can improve contract supervision by establishing a contract database for executed contracts.
-Within this database, contracts can be organized into folders and ambiguous clauses can be highlighted or tagged to ensure they remain visible and do not get forgotten in the fray.
+Companies can improve contract supervision by establishing a contract repository for executed contracts.
+Within this database, contracts can be organized into folders, and ambiguous clauses can be highlighted or tagged to ensure they remain visible and do not get forgotten in the fray.

 Search and Locate Quickly